-Our Personal Fitness Trainers incorporate all components of physical fitness into our clients’ training programs.
+Our Personal Fitness Trainers incorporate all 11 components of physical fitness into our clients’ exercise programs.
 Physical fitness is defined as being in a general state of health and well-being or specifically the ability to perform aspects of sports or occupations.
-Being at a high level of physical fitness can be achieved through a combination of regular physical exercise and a healthy diet.
+Being at a high level of physical fitness can be achieved through a combination of daily physical activity, exercise, and a healthy diet.

 The 11 components of physical fitness are comprised of 5 components that are considered the “most important” for being healthy and physically fit and 6 components that are more skill-related.